 Here is another free tutorial.
 This tutorial I wrote describing my process for an IMAGE TRANSFER.
-There are many, many different image transfer processes out there in cyber world.
+There are many, many different image transfer processes out there in cyber space.
 This is one of the processes that worked well for me.

 - clear contact paper (I got mine either at Target or Menards - don't recall which)

-- image to take to copy shop (I prefer to use copyright free artwork - for example, antique images, my own artwork or my own photos)
+- inkjet image to take to copy shop (I prefer to use copyright free artwork - for example, antique images, my own artwork or my own photos)

 - toner copy of above image from copy shop (reversed, if it has text you want to preserve as readable in final art piece)